 To a newborn child, the world is an amazing place, full of strange sights and sounds and smells.
 Babies have learnt to smile by about two months of age and by a year or so they are following objects around the room with their gaze.
 If they do not appear to be interested in what is going on in the world around them then it is time to be a little more concerned.

 Children cry – all of the time.
 They cry because you want to brush their hair, they cry because you don’t want to brush their hair, they cry because you have looked at them.
 But they are also consolable.
 If they can’t be consoled, despite the best efforts of their mother, then something is amiss.

-Crying, generally, is good especially of it is someone else’s child and not your own, as long as they are consolable (see above).
-But that high pitched squealing cry, that means something different entirely.
+Crying, generally, is good especially if it is someone else’s child and not your own, as long as they are consolable (see above).
+But that high pitched squealing cry, means something different entirely.

 All of these things help make up our clinical gestalt.
 They are something that we are often not even aware that we are aware of.
 Taking a look at their breathing may require a little more attention.